preslaff/ai-code-reviewer/README.md

 # 🤖 AI Code Reviewer

-A complete AI-powered GitHub pull request reviewer using LangGraph and OpenAI.
+A complete AI-powered pull request reviewer using LangGraph and OpenAI.
+Works with both GitHub and GitLab!

 ---